 2. They're environmentally-friendly

 Electric cars produce zero tailpipe emissions, benefiting air quality, especially in urban areas, by reducing harmful CO2 and NOx emissions.
+With a red alert on the climate crisis change, it's never been more apt to do your bit.

 3. You don't have to pay road tax